 There is no denying the fact that both competitive exams and the Board exams are highly different from each other.
-Although the syllabi for both the exams are nearly similar but each exam tests different skills.
+Although the syllabi for both exams are nearly similar, each exam tests different skills.
 So both require different approaches as far as the preparations are concerned.
 Let us explore a few more differences between boards and competitive exams.

-As we know that in boards knowing the facts and theories is more than enough, but if you’re preparing for competitive exams application of the concepts and theories is also required.
+As we know that for board exam knowing the facts and theories is more than enough, but if you’re preparing for competitive exams application of the concepts and theories is also required.
 Hence, to succeed in both the exams students should always practice questions and understand the logic for solving problems.

 In Boards, mostly subjective questions are asked, whereas in competitive exams like JEE/NEET objective questions are asked.
 That is why competitive exams do not ask for your handwriting and presentation skills.

-Unlike the board exams, in competitive exams, attempting all questions is not necessary and absolute marks are given.
+Unlike the board exams, in competitive exams, attempting all questions is not necessary as there will be negative marking.
 However, exams like NEET/JEE don't give you a free hand, thus relative marks are important in it.

 Above mentioned points are enough to tell you why the Board and competitive exams should be approached with different preparation strategies.

 Knowing the syllabus before sitting for studies is the most common practice that a student should always pursue.
-It is because board exams cover only 12th Class syllabus, whereas JEE/NEET requires the full preparation of both 11th & 12th class syllabi.
-Also, the sad part is “You can’t even leave a single topic while preparing for JEE / NEET.”
+It is because board exams cover only the 12th Class syllabus, whereas JEE/NEET requires the full preparation of both 11th and 12th class syllabi.
+Also, the sad part is “You can’t even leave a single topic while preparing for JEE/NEET.”